 theory and maximize real-world experiences, examples, and case studies).

-The multidisciplinary field of human factors
+The multidisciplinary field of

-influence team or crew performance.
+that influence team or crew performance.
 It is recognized that inadequate

 system design or inadequate operator training can contribute to individual